George S. Stuart: "Historical Figures"

 Stuart reported his most popular figurines are those of Lincoln.
-He produced five different versions of Lincoln from his early years to his appearance at the time of the 16th president's assassination.
-His figures from the American Revolutionary and Civil War periods were featured in the exhibit "Revolution and Rebellion: Wars, Words and Figures." at the William J. Clinton Presidential Library in September, 2011.
+He produced five different versions of Lincoln, from his early years to his appearance at the time of the sixteenth president's assassination.
+His figures from the American Revolutionary and Civil War periods were featured in the exhibit Revolution and Rebellion: Wars, Words and Figures" at the Clinton Presidential Library in September 2011.

-Stuart's quest for historical accuracy led him to import specially-scaled chain mail, embroidered silks, and Icelandic sheepskin for life-like hair.
+Stuart's quest for historical accuracy led him to import specially scaled chain mail, embroidered silks, and Icelandic sheepskin for life-like hair.
 Stuart fabricated historically accurate metal helmets, armor, weapons, crowns, and accessories.

-More than 200 of Stuart's Historical Figures now reside in the permanent collections of the Museum of Ventura County where a special gallery was constructed for their display.
+More than two hundred of Stuart's Historical Figures now reside in the permanent collections of the Museum of Ventura County in Ventura, California, where a special gallery was constructed for their display.
 Other figures are in the collections of the Naples Museum of Art in Naples, Florida.
-Temporary exhibits have been held at the Pasadena Museum of History, the Ojai Valley Museum of History and Art, the Oxnard Library, California State University, and the William J. Clinton Presidential Library and Museum.
+Temporary exhibits have been held at the Pasadena Museum of History, the Ojai Valley Museum of History and Art, the Oxnard Library, California State University, and the Clinton Presidential Library.